Vishwesh2026/SmartVend360/README.md

 3. Set up your MongoDB database.
 4. Create a `.env` file and configure your environment variables.
 5. Run the application using `npm start`.

-## Contributing

-We welcome contributions!
-Please follow our [contribution guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.